API Usage

 Index

-The index method lists the previous notes created by the user attached to the api key.
+The index method lists notes created by the user and other users within the same subscription

 Verb: GET